aloeliger/CMS_OpenData_Exercises/README.md

 I have included several basic converter scripts here designed to be used alongside Snakemake.
 If for any reason, you need to recreate the files in `data/`, you will need to be on an XRootD capable machine/account.
 The files can be created via a simple snakemake command (but may take some time).
 The ROOT files can be removed later.

 ### Note:

+I should very much cite _Hands-On Machine Learning with Scikit-Learn and TensorFlow_ by by Aurélien Géron (2017,  O'Reilly Media, Inc. ISBN: 9781491962299) which is an excellent resource for machine learning and neural networks (especially for beginners), and was crucial in making the GAN Anomaly Detection loop, which I always need to look up again.
+Please see the repository for the book's code [here](https://github.com/ageron/handson-ml2/tree/master).
+Note that all work in that repository is under an [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).

 The data files for this exercise will take up about 5 Gb.
 The environment will take approximately 3 Gb.